Does your child wet the bed?

 - Sleep apnea

-- Excessive production of urine from kidneys due to ADH hormone deficiency
+- Excessive production of urine from the kidneys due to ADH hormone deficiency

-- Deep sleep in children as they do not realize that their bladder is full
+- Deep sleep in children, as they do not realise that their bladder is full

 - Anxiety and stress